microsoft/vscode-docs/blogs/2022/05/18/dev-container-cli.md

 ---

 # The dev container CLI

+May 18, 2022 by Brigit Murtaugh, [@BrigitMurtaugh](https://twitter.com/BrigitMurtaugh)

 **A consistent environment anywhere with the dev container CLI**

-May 18, 2022 by Brigit Murtaugh, [@BrigitMurtaugh](https://twitter.com/BrigitMurtaugh)

-## TLDR;
+## TL;DR

-The dev container teams at Microsoft and GitHub are excited to release an open source CLI as part of the new [Development Containers Specification](https://github.com/devcontainers/spec).
-We’d love your feedback in [this issue](https://github.com/devcontainers/cli/issues/7), or new issues and PRs in the repo.
+The development container teams at Microsoft and GitHub are excited to release an open source command-line interface (CLI) as part of the new [Development Containers Specification](https://github.com/devcontainers/spec).
+We'd love your feedback in [this issue](https://github.com/devcontainers/cli/issues/7), or new issues and pull requests in the [devcontainers/cli](https://github.com/devcontainers/cli) repository.

 ## Consistency = joy

 A consistent, predictable environment is key to a productive and enjoyable software development experience.

-Containers have historically been used to standardize apps when they’re deployed, but there’s a great opportunity to support additional scenarios, including continuous integration, test automation, and full-featured coding environments.
-A development container provides this full-featured coding environment and ensures your project has the tools and software it needs, whether it’s complex and distributed or just has a few requirements.
+Containers have historically been used to standardize apps when they're deployed, but there's a great opportunity to support additional scenarios, including continuous integration (CI), test automation, and full-featured coding environments.
+A development container provides this full-featured coding environment and ensures your project has the tools and software it needs, whether it's complex and distributed or just has a few requirements.

 ![Diagram comparing dev versus production containers](dev-container-stages.png)

-We’ve supported dev containers in Visual Studio Code since [the announcement](https://code.visualstudio.com/blogs/2019/05/02/remote-development) of the [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in 2019, and in [GitHub Codespaces](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers).
+Dev containers have been supported in Visual Studio Code since [the announcement](https://code.visualstudio.com/blogs/2019/05/02/remote-development) of the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in 2019, and more recently in [GitHub Codespaces](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers).
 This support is backed by **devcontainer.json**, a structured JSON with Comments (jsonc) metadata format to configure a containerized environment.

 As containerizing production workloads becomes commonplace, dev containers have become broadly useful for scenarios beyond VS Code.
-We’re excited to announce we’ve started work on the **Development Containers Specification**, which empowers anyone in any tool to configure a consistent dev environment.
-Today, we’re excited to share a major component of this spec you can now try, which is the **dev container CLI**.
+We're excited to announce that work has started on the [Development Containers Specification](https://github.com/devcontainers/spec), which empowers anyone in any tool to configure a consistent dev environment.
+In addition, today we're excited to share a major component of this specification that you can now try, which is the **dev container CLI**.

 ## What is the dev container CLI?

-The dev container CLI is a reference implementation for the dev container spec.
+The dev container CLI is a reference implementation for the dev container specification.

-When tools like VS Code and Codespaces detect a devcontainer.json file in a user’s project, they use a CLI to configure a dev container.
-We’ve now opened up this CLI as a reference implementation so that individual users and other tools can read in devcontainer.json metadata and create dev containers from it.
+When tools like VS Code and Codespaces detect a `devcontainer.json` file in a user's project, they use a CLI to configure a dev container.
+We've now opened up this CLI as a reference implementation so that individual users and other tools can read in `devcontainer.json` metadata and create dev containers from it.

-This CLI can either be used directly or integrated into product experiences, like how it’s integrated with Remote-Containers and Codespaces today.
-It currently supports both a simple single container option and integrating with [Docker Compose](https://docs.docker.com/compose/) for multi-container scenarios.
+This CLI can either be used directly or integrated into product experiences, similar to how it's integrated with Remote - Containers and Codespaces today.
+It currently supports both a simple single container option and integrates with [Docker Compose](https://docs.docker.com/compose/) for multi-container scenarios.

-The CLI is available in a new repo you can check out [here](https://github.com/devcontainers/cli).
-You can read more about its development in [this issue in our spec repo](https://github.com/devcontainers/spec/issues/9).
+The CLI is available for review in a new [devcontainers/cli](https://github.com/devcontainers/cli) repository and you can read more about its development in [this issue in the spec repo](https://github.com/devcontainers/spec/issues/9).

 ## How can I try it?

-We’d love for you to try out the dev container CLI and let us know what you think.
+We'd love for you to try out the dev container CLI and let us know what you think.
 You can quickly try it out in just a few simple steps, either by installing its npm package or building the CLI repo from sources.

-You may learn more about building from sources in the [CLI repo's readme](https://github.com/devcontainers/cli#try-it-out).
+You may learn more about building from sources in the [CLI repo's README](https://github.com/devcontainers/cli#try-it-out).
 In this post, we'll focus on using the npm package.

 ### npm install